 Nowadays there are so many ways to raise funding for your small business beyond dipping into your savings.
 From tax incentive schemes to traditional bank loans, Jonathan Amponsah, CEO of The Tax Guys, explains ten finance options for small businesses

 1. Family and friends

 It's common in the early stages of a business for parents, siblings or friends to financially support your business.
 This option is most suitable for businesses that need initial support to prove the concept can be successful, to the point where they can seek other funding.

 It's a quicker funding process with flexible terms.
 Depending on how much interest you pay your friends and family, this could be a great investment for them.

 Mixing business with family and friends' finances can damage relationships if things go wrong.
 You'll need to carefully assess the possible impact of business failure before proceeding.

 2. Bank loans

-Traditional bank loans are still a popular source of funding for many businesses and start-ups.
+Traditional bank loans and overdrafts are still a popular source of funding for many businesses and start-ups.
+Used properly, they provide a simple and effective way of financing the growth of your business.
 But make sure you do your research on the various types of loans, the terms and the interest rates that come with each option.

 Some banks offer low interest rates, depending on your credit score.
 You won't have to give up any control over your business.

 The process of getting bank finance can be long, tiring, and time-consuming.

 With this option you raise the total amount of funding you need online from the general public.
 People can either lend you the money (peer-to-peer lending) or take a stake (shares/equity) in your business.

 It is most suitable for businesses with a great growth potential that will attract plenty of attention, and with time on their hands - it can take a while.

 The larger the pool of people you can reach, the more chance of getting a good deal.